Pastoral Ministries

 Meals in Times of Emergency

-In response to the needs of parishioners such as illnesses, meals are arranged and provided by other members of their church family to help during their recovery.
+In response to the needs of parishioners such as illnesses or family deaths, meals are arranged and provided by other members of the church family.

 Chrismons